aggressiveHiker/rhcsa9/exam_prep/solutions_ordered_task_list.md

 # Solutions to Ordered Task List
-This file is still in progress...

-This shows all of the steps I took for completing each task while preparing for the exam.
+This guide shows all of the steps I took for completing each task while preparing for the exam.

 **1.** Break into server2 and set the password as `password`.
 Set the target as multi-user and make sure it boots into that automatically.
 Reboot to confirm.